dtr-org/unit-e/doc/developer-notes.md

 elsewhere.
 They are managed with [git-subtree](https://github.com/git/git/tree/master/contrib/subtree).

-Some of these are maintained by active developers of Bitcoin Core, some are external projects without a tight relationship to Bitcoin Core.
+Some of these are maintained by active developers of unit-e, some are external projects without a tight relationship to unit-e.

 Changes on the parts of the code which are pulled in as a git subtree are ideally done through contributions to the original upstream and then pulled in